IamDiesel/Alarm2Coffee/README.md

 ![WhatsApp Bild 2025-01-12 um 21 23 38_4eb5911e](https://github.com/user-attachments/assets/73a34edb-14ac-4d31-bebd-994a65028bc4)

 - Thats it.
 Now run Philips_2200.py and the RPI will inject the respective display commands, when the respective Home Assistant buttons are pushed.
+If no button is pushed, the RPi will forward all messages from display to mainboard and vice versa.
 In Addition a alarm will trigger a power on command sent to the coffee machine.
 - the relay boards fit nicely behind the display.
 I glued screws on the backside of the display module in order to fit the relay boards to the display.
 - In order to run the python script on startup the following lines can be added to rc.local via sudo nano /etc/rc.local: sudo bash -c '/home/youruser/.coffee/bin/python3 /home/youruser/Documents/philips_pi/Philips_2200.py > /home/fuchsi/Documents/philips_pi/alarm2coffee.log 2>&1' &